 Create Custom String Literals

 You can add new or customize existing string literals to change the default language values and corresponding translated values.
-You have a choice of two methods to accomplish this.
-The method you use depends on your implementation.
+You can do this in two ways, depending on your implementation.

 Method 1: Use the SuiteCommerce Configuration Record